neurite/debian-setup/docs/1005-python.md

 Note PyCharm is a Java app.
 We set it up like other Java apps.

-1. Download the community version.
+1. Download the PyCharm community version.
 2. Unpack into `~/Applications`.
 3. Add to `~/.bashrc` the following lines: